aicd-me/FramePack/PM/tasks.md

 ✅ Replace Dockerfile with user-provided content.
 ✅ Remove redundant command directive from docker-compose.yaml.
 ✅ Change Dockerfile base image to devel to include nvcc compiler.
+✅ Update Dockerfile with corrected system dependencies and build tools for flash-attn.
+✅ Add --no-build-isolation flag to flash-attn in requirements.txt.